Operations are normal.

 Whether in the heart of urban centers or on the outskirts of rural America, today’s nurse practitioners are at the frontlines of healthcare delivering primary care services, performing more procedures and enjoying more autonomy and broader scope of practice than ever before.

-Credits for Adult, Child and Psychiatric-Mental Health programs
+Credits for Adult, Pediatric and Psychiatric-Mental Health programs

 Credits for Family program